CoolCat467/badgie/README.md

 <!-- END BADGIE TIME -->
 ```

-## Configuring Badgie

-When Badgie can't auto-determine a value, or when doing so _really_ doesn't make
-sense, Badgie can be configured to do something else.

 ## Caveats

 Badgie makes decisions on the assumption that you do sensible things with your